lkndl/ab12phylo/README.md

 #### Detailed settings
-AB12PHYLO has reasonably smart defaults while allowing fine-grained access to its settings:
+`ab12phylo-cmd` has a lot of defaults, but still allows fine-grained access:

 ```bash
 ab12phylo-cmd -rf <ref.fasta> \